Were it not for the COVID-19 pandemic, we would soon be watching the 2020 Summer Olympic games on television or, for some of you, in person.

 - accepting one another (unity in diversity); and

 - passing on a legacy for the future (connecting to tomorrow)”.

 and while you’re here read this post about another historic Olympic event

-The 2020 Olympics are postponed.
+The 2020 Olympics were postponed until 2021 due to the COVID-19 pandemic.
 But the 1936 games in Berlin Germany are historic for a different reason.
 And it involves the often ignored sport of rowing.

 one more thing